jerickjoe111/launch-school/JS230/03_XHR_requests.md

 ## Data serialization

-Clients and servers need some standard format that both parts are able to understand and process, in the way that all information is preserved.
+Clients and servers need some standard format that both parties are able to understand and process, in a way that all information is preserved.
 This is achieved by implementing data structures (_data serialization formats_) that work well representing hierarchical data; these formats structure the data in a form that can be efficiently stored, transferred, and converted back into the original format by the receiver.
 An example of these formats could be XML, but JSON is the most widely used by far due to its convenient and universal nature.

+There are three main serialization formats:

 ### Query string/URL encoding

 This a very basic form of data serialization; it consists of one or more `name=value` pairs delimited by the `&` character.
 As a _query string_ the list of pairs can be sent via the URL in `GET` requests marked with the `?` character, or in the body of `POST` requests (without `?`).

-In any case, the query string has to be _encoded_ if it includes alphanumeric characters (like white spaces `' '`).
+In any case, the query string has to be _encoded_ if it includes more than alphanumeric characters (including white spaces `' '`).
 Thankfully, JavaScript provides a method for this task: `encodeURIComponent`.

 In `POST` requests, to send data in this format we have to include a header named `Content-Type` with the value `application/x-www-form-urlencoded`.
+For this we just have to pass the encoded query string as an argument to `send()`.

 ### Multipart Forms